-The HS Verdict: While it’s the costliest of the bunch, dermatologists say that lasering is your best bet if you have HS, partly because it goes beyond basic hair removal.
+The HS Verdict: While it’s the costliest of the bunch, dermatologists say that laser hair reduction is your best bet if you have HS, partly because it goes beyond basic hair removal.
 “I generally recommend that patients consider laser hair removal as there are studies that show this modality can not only remove the hair but also treat the condition and prevent recurrences,” explains Dr. Shah.

-For instance, it’s shown to be an ideal treatment option for those with moderate and localized HS because it’s a minimally invasive method of removal that’s able to reduce the number of hair follicles and sebaceous glands, which in turn helps minimize the bacterial load that causes lesions.
+For instance, it’s shown to be an ideal treatment option for those with moderate and localized HS because it’s a minimally invasive method of removal that’s able to reduce the number of hair follicles lesions that act as potential sites of inflammation.
 It also doesn’t come with any worrisome complications that could make the condition worse, and it offers a rapid post-treatment recovery.
 What’s more, Dr. Friedman says it can be helpful at managing the disease because lasers have a pre- and post-cooling option that soothes active lesions before and after treatment, and may prevent new ones from forming.

 One caveat when it comes to laser-hair removal: Not everyone is the most ideal candidate.
 For instance, Dr. Friedman says it’s not as suitable for those with blonde and gray hair because there’s no pigment to absorb the energy from the laser.
-It’s also not the best option for those with dark skin tones, as the laser has difficulty distinguishing between the skin and the hair.
 For those with dark skin tones, he says there are specific technologies, like the long-pulse Nd: YAG laser, that are safe because the wavelength can kill off dark, coarse hairs without destroying the skin’s pigment.
 Both experts recommend visiting a dermatologist to have the procedure done, as they’re most likely clinically trained and will be able to tell you whether it’s a viable option for you.

 The Technique: Trimming